Sitecore/jss/docs/data/routes/docs/fundamentals/application-modes/en.md

 ![integrated mode diagram](/assets/img/mode-integrated.svg)

 #### Characteristics
-- Rendering performed by server (SSR by Node instances orchestrated by Sitecore)
+- Rendering performed by server (SSR by [Node instances orchestrated by Sitecore](/docs/fundamentals/services/view-engine#nodejs-rendering-engine) or via a [remote rendering host](/docs/fundamentals/services/view-engine#http-rendering-engine))
 - Data comes from Sitecore LayoutService, passed from Sitecore to Node with no extra HTTP call
 - Requires configuration of the application with Sitecore
-- Usage: Content Management/Authoring server, production Content Delivery server (if not using headless hosting)
+- Usage: Content Management/Authoring server, production Content Delivery server (if not using headless hosting or remote rendering host)

 #### How to use